c0de111/inki/README.md

 # esign
-**eSign** is a battery-powered, energy-efficient system for ePaper-based display of information gathered via Wi-Fi, as for instance room signage ([SeatSurfing](https://github.com/seatsurfing)).
+**eSign** is a battery-powered, energy-efficient system for ePaper-based display of information gathered via Wi-Fi, used as for instance in combination with the  [SeatSurfing](https://github.com/seatsurfing) desk sharing tool.
 It features RTC-based power control allowing for low power consumption, the project includes 3D-printed case, and a custom PCB.

 <p align="center">
   <a href="images/esign_4_2_1_cropped.jpg" target="_blank">